Here is an explanation of the some of the common steps to take when troubleshooting issues on a district iPad.

 - Tap the Home button to return

-Restarting your device is a simple step that can alleviate a lot of frustration and take care of many issues.
-It should be the first step taken in troubleshooting any issues.
+Restarting your iPad is a simple step that can alleviate a lot of frustration and take care of many issues.
+It should be the first step taken in troubleshooting any issue.

 - Hold down the Sleep/Wake button on the top of the device until you receive a slide bar at the top of the screen